 What You Are Responsible For:

-Florida Hospital signs deal with Ice & Sports Complex in Wesley Chapel Florida’s largest ice rink facility and sports complex officially broke ground off Interstate 75 at the State Road 56 interchange in Wesley Chapel today.
+Florida Hospital partners with Ice & Sports Complex in Wesley Chapel Florida’s largest ice rink facility and sports complex officially broke ground off Interstate 75 at the State Road 56 interchange in Wesley Chapel today.
 The 150,000 square-foot sports facility will include four full-sized rinks, including one Olympic-sized hockey rink.
 In addition to the four ice pads, including a removable pad that can double as a multi-purpose floor for basketball and even graduations, the $20-million dollar facility will also be home to a sports-themed family restaurant.
 Developer Gordie Zimmermann of ZMitch, LLC who unveiled the plan last year for Pasco’s Tourist Development Council, says the facility will open its doors to the community this year.
 He also says, once completed this fall, it will be the largest ice sports facility in the southeastern USA.